Snowdrop is one of the first to bloom at the end of winter.

 Learn more about snowdrop

 There are 19 snowdrop species and over 500 different varieties.
-The most common one with the widest distribution is the Galanthus nivalis, and farther south another common one is Galanthus elwesii.
+The most common one with the widest distribution is the Galanthus nivalis, and farther south another common one is Galanthus elwesii (shown in the main picture at top).

 From January to March, you’ll love the small white bells that quietly announce that we’re headed towards spring.